LucasKuhn/notes/bundle.md

 5. Check if it is all good
 `bundle exec spec`

-to install bundler
+- INSTALL BUNDLER
 `$ gem install bundler`
-Check all the rake commands
+- CHECK ALL RAKE COMMANDS
 `$ bundle exec rake -T`

 **WHITHIN THE CONSOLE**